-This document describes how Okera Data Access Service (ODAS) is able to achieve high availability.
-It goes over the high-level design of the system, how failures can be handled at each level and deployment options that can achieve high availability.
-ODAS is designed to be used in critical systems where availability is essential.
+This document describes how Okera achieves high availability.
+It describes the high-level design of the system, how failures can be handled at each level and deployment options that can achieve high availability.
+Okera is designed to be used in critical systems where availability is essential.

-ODAS services only persist state in two locations: an RDBMS and a distributed file system.
-No state is persisted on any of the ODAS VMs.
-The RDBMS, typically MySQL, is used to store all the catalog, policy and ODAS metadata and the distributed file system, typically S3 or ADLS, is used only to persist service and audit logs.
+Okera services only persist state in two locations: an RDBMS and a distributed file system.
+No state is persisted on any of the Okera VMs.
+The RDBMS, typically MySQL, is used to store all the catalog, policy and Okera metadata and the distributed file system, typically Amazon S3 or ADLS, is used only to persist service and audit logs.

-This enables ODAS to deploy very quickly (low number of minutes) and to run in multiple environments simultaneously.
+This enables Okera to deploy very quickly (low number of minutes) and to run in multiple environments simultaneously.

 Kubernetes and Federation¶

-Each ODAS cluster is a Kubernetes cluster and multiple ODAS clusters can be deployed which share the same metadata (i.e. federation).
+Each Okera cluster is a Kubernetes cluster and multiple Okera clusters can be deployed which share the same metadata (i.e. federation).
 Each Kubernetes provides resiliency within the cluster and is performance and failure isolated from one another.
 Furthermore, each cluster can be configured differently, for example a different size, in a different physical data center or different cloud provider to provide even greater availability.

 This table describes how failures can be handled at each level from the system level as well as the end-user operations perspective.